serpro69/ktchn8s/docs/installation/network.md

 ip access-list extended ACL_WAN_INBOUND
  10 remark === ACL: FROM INTERNET (WAN Inbound) ===
  10 remark ========================================
- 101 remark Allow established TCP sessions
+ 101 remark -> Permit established TCP sessions
  101 permit tcp any any established
- 102 remark Allow DNS UDP responses from any DNS server (source port 53) 102 permit udp any eq 53 any gt 1023
+ 102 remark -> Permit DNS UDP responses from any DNS server (source port 53) 102 permit udp any eq 53 any gt 1023
- 103 remark Allow Ping replies to router's WAN IP
- 103 permit icmp any any echo-reply
+ 103 remark -> Permit Ping replies to router's WAN IP 103 permit icmp any any echo-reply
- 104 remark Allow ICMP Time Exceeded (for traceroute) 104 permit icmp any any time-exceeded
+ 104 remark -> Permit ICMP Time Exceeded (for traceroute) 104 permit icmp any any time-exceeded
- 105 remark Allow ICMP Unreachable (for Path MTU discovery etc.)
+ 105 remark -> Permit ICMP Unreachable (for Path MTU discovery etc.)
  105 permit icmp any any unreachable
- 998 remark Deny and Log all other unsolicited Internet traffic 998 deny ip any any log exit
+ 998 remark -> Deny and Log all other unsolicited Internet traffic 998 deny ip any any log exit